Greater Barrier Reef Day Trip: Is It Worth Visiting?

-There are so many people that I know that have gone all the way down under, but haven’t had this irreplaceable, once in a lifetime experience.
+Yes, the Great Barrier Reef is absolutely worth seeing!
+There are so many people that I know that have gone all the way Down Under, but haven’t had this irreplaceable, once in a lifetime experience.
+Sydney and Melbourne may be cool, but visiting the Great Barrier Reef while in Australia is a 1000% must do activity – and likely to be the one you’ll remember for years to come.

 “Oh, we’re scuba diver instructors!”